helidon-io/helidon/docs/mp/openapi/openapi.md

 The output describes not only then endpoints from `GreetResource` but also one contributed by the `SimpleAPIModelReader`.

-Full example is available [in our official repository](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/microprofile/openapi)
+Full example is available [in our official repository][complete-openapi-example]

 ## Additional Information